 Do not load nitric acid above any other product.

-Load charged storage batteries so their liquid won't spill.
-Keep them right side up.
-Make sure other cargo won't fall against or short circuit them.
+Load charged storage batteries so their liquid will not spill.
+Keep them right-side up.
+Make sure other cargo will not fall against or short circuit them.

 Never load corrosive liquids next to or above: